egene-chung/website-fingerprinting/README.md

 - Select features to improve model performance:
   - Navigate to the `feature_selection/` folder.
   - Run all Python scripts in the folder.
+(The files with ✅ marks give best results)
   - Final results will be saved as `.txt` files in the same directory.
   - Use the parameters corresponding to the highest accuracy.